jq-rs/mles-webproxy/README.md

  4. Clone arki-server repository: `git clone https://github.com/jq-rs/arki-server.git; cd arki-server; git submodule init --recursive`
  5. Compile arki-server: `cargo build --release`
  6. Startup arki-server websocket proxy in your local server: `export MLES_KEY=<secret-key-string-here>; target/release/arki-server <www-root> <email-for-tls> <domain-for-tls>`
-     - default ports 80 and 443 may need root privileges
+     - default ports 80 and 443 need root privileges
  7. Open port 80 and 443 of your firewall for Mles WebSocket protocol, if you plan to connect from outer world
  8. Connect to port 443 of your server with Mles Websocket application